sourcegraph/sourcegraph-public-snapshot/docs/dev.md

 ulimit -n 10000
 ```

-If you ever need to wipe your local database, run the following command:
+If you ever need to wipe your local database, run the following command.

 ```
 ./dev/drop-entire-local-database.sh